 - The company exceeded corporate goals for revenue and earnings per share (EPS) as well as pipeline progress.
 Strong revenues of \$24.3 billion against a goal of \$23.2 billion and adjusted non-GAAP earnings per share (EPS) of \$4.36 against a goal of \$4.31 demonstrated good operational performance, as the company entered a challenging era of significant patent expirations.
-The pipeline also progressed well, as Tradjenta®, Bydureon®, and Cialis® for the treatment of benign prostatic hypertrophy, as well as four other new indications or line extensions were approved, five new molecular entities entered Phase III, and 61 percent of project milestones were met or accelerated.
-As a result, the annual cash incentive bonus paid out at 125 percent of target. - Two-Year EPS growth fell in the middle range of our peer companies.
+The pipeline also progressed well, with approvals of Tradjenta®, Bydureon®, and Cialis® for the treatment of benign prostatic hyperplasia, as well as several other milestones, five new molecular entities entered Phase III, and 61 percent of project milestones were met or accelerated.
+As a result, the annual cash incentive bonus paid out at 125 percent of target. - Two-year EPS growth fell in the middle range of our peer companies.
 Three-year stock price growth to \$38.64 was under our target of \$39.50.
 For the 2010-2011 Performance Award (PA), the annual cumulative compounded EPS growth rate was 9.0 percent, resulting in a payout of 109 percent of target to all participants.
 The company's 2009-2011 Shareholder Value Award (SVA) fell short of its target payout price of \$39.50; as a result, awards granted to executive officers and all other participants paid at 80 percent of target.